By Patrick McClure

 Permission is needed from Lighthouse Consulting Services, LLC to reproduce any portion provided in this article. © 2022

-Patrick McClure, Sr. Sales & Customer Service Consultant of Lighthouse Consulting Services, LLC, is a speaker, trainer, consultant, and author who enjoys working with individuals and corporations to help them achieve maximum performance.
-He has dedicated his practice to helping others become more successful.
-Over the past 30 years, Patrick has trained customer service teams, salespeople and managers to drive breakthrough sales results using innovative and practical techniques.
-He has a knack for reducing the most complex problems to utter simplicity, and showing his audience exactly how to start winning.
-During his corporate career, Pat sold over $250 MM worth of products and services at corporate giants such as IBM, Hitachi Data Systems, EDS, Digital Equipment and mid size companies.
-He is a black-belt master at selling complex business solutions to C-Level executives.
+Patrick McClure is a Master Sales Coach, expert in Selling Across Generations, a Sr. Sales Consultant and a Sr. Sales, Marketing and Customer Service and Practice Head for Lighthouse Consulting Services.
+Over the past 30 years, Patrick has trained salespeople and managers to drive breakthrough sales results using innovative and practical techniques.
+He has a knack for reducing the most complex problems to utter simplicity and showing his audience exactly how start winning new clients.
+During his corporate career, Mr. McClure sold over $250 MM worth of products and services at corporate giants such as IBM, Hitachi Data Systems, EDS and Digital Equipment.
+He is a black-belt master at selling complex business solutions to C-Level executives, and today he will share his secrets with small companies hoping to crack into the Fortune 1000.
 As the author of 3 books on selling, Patrick passionately and patiently serves up his wisdom to readers, clients, and audiences.
-He caters to both small and large firms seeking to help companies to serve and close more business.
-To contact Patrick, please email him at email@example.com.
+He caters to both small and large firms seeking to close more business.
+You can contact Patrick at firstname.lastname@example.org.

 If you would like additional information on this topic or others, please contact your Human Resources department or Lighthouse Consulting Services LLC, Santa Monica, CA 90403, (310) 453-6556, email@example.com & our website: www.lighthouseconsulting.com.